 From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

-On October 9, the Nobel Committee will announce the name of the 2020 Nobel Peace Prize Laureate.
-This year 318 nominees will compete for the most prestigious award, including 211 people and 107 organizations.
-This figure is the fourth most nominated in the history of the award; the 2016 record, when 376 people nominated for the Peace Prize, is still unbeaten, writes "Voice of America".
+On October 9, the Nobel Committee will name the winner of the Nobel Peace Prize in 2020.
+This year, 318 nominees will compete for the most prestigious award, including 211 individuals and 107 organizations.
+This figure is the fourth highest number of nominees in the history of the award; the 2016 record, when 376 people competed for the Peace Prize, still remains unbroken, writes "Voice of America".

 Photo: Shutterstock